 Raising your kids to be smart with money gives them a vital life skill.

-As a parent, you have the power to shape your children's relationship with money.
-Start early by showing them how to budget, how to spend wisely and how to set savings goals.
+As a parent, you have the power to shape your child's relationship with money.
+Start early by showing them where money comes from, how to budget, how to spend wisely and how to set savings goals.

 Show your kids where money goes

 Use everyday situations to teach your kids about money, including where it comes from and where it goes.